futurice/london-pulse/readme.md

 * Ability to select the focus tribe
 * Select year (or something to handle it)
+* "Analyse" page giving some info for the selected tribe (e.g. Question where selected tribe ranks higher than other tribes;=, improved from last month,...)

 ## Deployment

 Currently deployed on S3 on my personal account.
-From the ansible/ directory, run:
+From the `ansible/` directory, run:

 ```ansible-playbook site.yml```